Eberload/Scanframe/README.md

 - The project file saves all blocks, times, video path and playback position at the time of saving and opens it at exactly the same point.

 # IMPORTANT
+- Select the language of the text in the video to improve results via Options/OCR Model.
 - Pause on frames with clear text to improve OCR accuracy and manually edit if there are errors.
 - The starting point is set automatically, but the ending point is set manually; let the video play and click on "Set End".
 - If the OCR does not detect text, you can manually add a block of text using the respective button.